 - UV-Curable and LED-curable: These versatile inks print on a wide range of non-porous substrates.
 The light-curable formulations produce high-quality results, with fine detail and bright colors.
 Ink manufacturers also offer color matching for spot colors in addition to their CMYKLcLmW ink sets.

 - Unique Water-based Pigment: Advancements in inkjet technology now make water-based inks an option for printing on non-porous products and flexible films.
-Water-based pigment inks support sustainability demands because they are eco-friendly.
+Water-based pigment inks, such as LUNAJET, support sustainability demands because they are eco-friendly.
 An added benefit of water-based pigment ink is that they are often food-grade after evaluating migration safety.
 In mixed production environments, these inks offer additional uses.

 Thermal Inkjet Inks for Printing Direct-To-Object